- 1 jar (32 ounces) whole dill pickles, undrained

 - 1 envelope unsweetened Kool-Aid mix, flavor of your choice

 - Drain pickles, reserving juice.
 In a small bowl, combine the reserved juice, sugar and Kool-Aid, stirring until sugar is dissolved.
 Set aside.

 - Slice pickles; return to jar.
 Pour juice mixture over pickles.
 Discard any remaining juice.
 Cover and refrigerate for 1 week before serving.
+Store in the refrigerator up to 2 months.
 Yield: 3 cups.

 Reviews for Kool-Aid Pickles

 This recipe sounded interesting and so easy I had to try it.
 Great tasting pickle.
 Thanks for sharing.

 From reading Taste of Home's Recipes Across America Cookbook I learned that a favorite treat among schoolkids living in the Mississippi Delta is Kool-Aid Pickles.
 I thought they sounded interesting, so I gave them a try.
 I used the Kool-Aid flavor of tropical punch.
 The pickles had a sweet and sour flavor but not any trace of the tropical punch flavor.
 They did take on a blue color, which was fun to me.
 My husband, 3 of the kids and myself liked these a lot.

 Better than I thought they would be!
 You can taste the sweetness and kool-aid for the first few crunches, then end up with all dill.
 Pretty good, and my kids like them (they won't eat regular dill yet).